Gaurav-Van/Scripted_Insights-Handwritten_DS_ML_Notes/Batch 3/README.md

 # Batch 3 Notes

 Welcome to the Batch 3 Notes repository.
-In this folder, you'll find the notes for Batch X, covering a range of topics in the field of Data Science and Machine Learning.
+In this folder, you'll find the notes for Batch 3, covering a range of topics in the field of Data Science and Machine Learning.

 ## Topics Covered